8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 - 24/7 live chat and email support available

-In my tests, I connected to over 50 servers in the US, UK, Japan, and more.
+In my tests, I connected to over 50 ExpressVPN servers in the US, UK, Japan, and more.
 I was impressed that ExpressVPN only caused a tiny speed drop of 18% on average (from my base speed of 115Mbps to 94Mbps).
 This is extremely fast, considering some servers were more than 15,000km away.
-I didn’t have any problems with slow loading pages, buffering videos, or lagging video games.
+I didn’t have any problems with slow-loading pages, buffering videos, or lagging video games.

-I could even stream my favorite shows and movies in HD.
-ExpressVPN consistently works with streaming platforms like Netflix, Disney+, Amazon Prime Video, Hulu, BBC iPlayer, and HBO Max.
-I didn’t even have to waste time looking for a working server — every server connected on the first go.
+I was pleased to find ExpressVPN consistently works with streaming platforms like Netflix, so I didn’t have to waste time looking for a working server — every server connected on the first try.
 This makes ExpressVPN an ideal option if you regularly travel abroad and you want access to your streaming accounts back home.
+During tests, ExpressVPN could access the following services:

-When I tested this myself, I was really surprised at how easy it was to get my money back!
+You can try ExpressVPN completely risk-free, as the service has a tried-and-tested money-back guarantee policy.
+If you’re not completely satisfied, you can get a full refund within 30 days — I tested the process myself, and it was easy.
 Other VPNs that I’ve tried wasted my time trying to troubleshoot or get me to stay, but ExpressVPN processed my refund immediately.
 The money was returned to my bank account within 5 days.

 - No data or bandwidth caps for endless internet browsing